Glenway Wescott: Early life

 Wescott was born on a farm in Kewaskum, Wisconsin in 1901.
 His younger brother, Lloyd Wescott, was born in Wisconsin in 1907.
 He studied at the University of Chicago, where he was a member of a literary circle including Elizabeth Madox Roberts, Yvor Winters, and Janet Lewis, but left after contracting Spanish flu.

 Wescott travelled to Santa Fe to recover from Spanish flu, where he wrote his first published poetry collection, titled The Bitterns.
-Although, he began his writing career as a poet, he is best known for his short stories and novels, notably The Grandmothers (1927), which received the Harper Novel prize, and The Pilgrim Hawk (1940).
+Although he began his writing career as a poet, he is best known for his short stories and novels, notably The Grandmothers (1927), which received the Harper Novel prize, and The Pilgrim Hawk (1940).

 Career

-Wescott lived in Germany (1921–22), and in France (c.
-1925–33), where he mixed with Gertrude Stein and other members of the American expatriate community.
-Wescott was the model for the character Robert Prentiss in Hemingway's The Sun Also Rises.
+Wescott lived in Germany (1921–1922), and in France (c.
+1925–1933), where he mixed with Gertrude Stein and other members of the American expatriate community.
+Wescott was the model for the character Robert Prentiss in Ernest Hemingway's The Sun Also Rises.
 After meeting Prentiss, Hemingway's narrator, Jake Barnes, confesses, "I just thought perhaps I was going to throw up."
 In the Autobiography of Alice B. Toklas (1933), Gertrude Stein wrote about him, "There was also Glenway Wescott but Glenway Wescott at no time interested Gertrude Stein.
 He has a certain syrup but it does not pour."

 Wescott and Wheeler returned to the United States and maintained an apartment in Manhattan with photographer George Platt Lynes, whom they had met in France in 1926.
 When his brother Lloyd moved to a dairy farm in Union Township, near Clinton in Hunterdon County, New Jersey, in 1936, Wescott along with Wheeler and Lynes took over one of the farmhand houses and named it Stone-Blossom.
-Lynes ended his relationship with Wescott and Wheeler in 1943 to be with his studio assistant, George Tichenor.
+Lynes ended his relationship with Wescott and Wheeler in 1943 to be with his studio assistant, Jonathan Tichenor.
 Nevertheless, Wescott was at Lynes' bedside when he died of lung cancer in December 1955.

 His novel, The Pilgrim Hawk: A Love Story (1940), was praised by the critics.
 Apartment in Athens (1945), the story of a Greek couple in Nazi-occupied Athens who must share their living quarters with a German officer, was a popular success.
 From then on he ceased to write fiction, although he published essays and edited the works of others.
 In her essay on The Pilgrim Hawk, Ingrid Norton writes, "After...Apartment in Athens, Wescott lived until 1987 without writing another novel: journals (published posthumously as Continual Lessons) and the occasional article, yes, but no more fiction.
-The Midwest-born author seems to slide into the golden handcuffs of expatriate decadence: supported by the heiress his brother married [Barbara Harrison Wescott], surrounded by literate friends, given to social drinking and letter-writing."
+The Midwest-born author seems to slide into the golden handcuffs of expatriate decadence: supported by the heiress his brother married Barbara Harrison Wescott,surrounded by literate friends, given to social drinking and letter-writing.